Monster Family 2 poster

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This shows the protagonist's commitment to The Wishbone family boards the boat/plane to the island resort, committing to the adventure and leaving their safe ordinary world behind., moving from reaction to action.

 The Collapse moment at 76 minutes (74% through) represents the emotional nadir.
 Here, The family is captured or separated, appearing completely defeated.
-Hope seems lost as the villain appears triumphant., illustrates the protagonist at their lowest point.
+Hope seems lost as the villain appears triumphant., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 81 minutes initiates the final act resolution at 79% of the runtime.
 The family realizes that their strength lies in working together.
 They find a way to reunite or communicate, gaining new resolve., demonstrating the transformation achieved throughout the journey.